-- a) For a control to be manned, the Control Official/s must be within a maximum of 25 meters of, and visible from the control sign/s. - b) All control officials must be identifiable.
-At each control, the chief must wear a distinctive bib in order to be immediately identifiable. - c) All controls will be indicated by means of approved standardised signs mounted on boards.
-(ASSR 401.1) - d) The beginning of a control area is indicated by control boards with a yellow background.
+- For a control to be manned, the Control Official/s must be within a maximum of 25 meters of, and visible from the control sign/s. - ii) All control officials must be identifiable.
+At each control, the chief must wear a distinctive bib in order to be immediately identifiable. - iii) All controls will be indicated by means of approved standardised signs mounted on boards.
+(SSR 401.1) - iv) The beginning of a control area is indicated by control boards with a yellow background.
 At a distance of no less than 10 m further, the position of the actual control is then indicated by a similar type of board, with a red background.
-The end of the control area, approximately 10 m further on, is indicated by a final sign on a beige background with three black transversal stripes. - e) Where only one control board is used, the control area is defined as being 10 meters before the control board to 10 meters after the control board. - f) Inside a control area, Parc Ferme conditions apply, i.e. between the sign with a yellow background indicating the beginning of the control area and the beige sign with three black transversal stripes indicating the end of the control area. - g) The control area as defined is a restricted area in which NO checking, tuning or repair is allowed, and competitors shall be excluded for so doing. - h) Only the designated crew and/or remaining competitors and / or officials may push the car (in or out) of the control area. - i) Entering ANY control from the wrong direction, or reversing into the control will lead to exclusion. - j) Taking up a position alongside or ahead of other cars that are stationary in a control will lead to exclusion. - k) A competitor who has already entered or clocked in at a control will be deemed to be inside a control area (even if the vehicle is outside the designated area), except in a Pre-Start Holding area where applicable.
+The end of the control area, approximately 10 m further on, is indicated by a final sign on a beige background with three black transversal stripes. - v) Where only one control board is used, the control area is defined as being 10 meters before the control board to 10 meters after the control board. - vi) Inside a control area, Parc Ferme conditions apply, i.e. between the sign with a yellow background indicating the beginning of the control area and the beige sign with three black transversal stripes indicating the end of the control area. - vii) The control area as defined is a restricted area in which NO checking, tuning or repair is allowed, and competitors shall be excluded for so doing. - viii) Only the designated crew and/or remaining competitors and / or officials may push the car (in or out) of the control area. - ix) Entering ANY control from the wrong direction, or reversing into the control will lead to exclusion. - x) Taking up a position alongside or ahead of other cars that are stationary in a control will lead to exclusion. - xi) A competitor who has already entered or clocked in at a control will be deemed to be inside a control area (even if the vehicle is outside the designated area), except in a Pre-Start Holding area where applicable.

-401. TIME CONTROLS
+401 TIME CONTROLS:

-- a) The control official will record on the timecard, the elapsed hour and minute, at the exact time which it is handed to him.
-(Refer ASSR 403.iv) and ASSR 501) - b) The recorded time will be as indicated on the official rally clock at the control. - c) The SR's for the event must state the manner in which the times used for scoring will be recorded. - d) If a competitor has more than one time of arrival recorded at a control, only the earlier time will be scored. - e) The target check-in time is the responsibility of the crews alone, who may consult the official clock on the control table. - f) Control officials may not give competitors any information concerning target check-in times. - g) The stopping time within any control area must not exceed the time necessary for carrying out control operations. - h) Any car not able to clear the control area in the 60 seconds following the signal to do so will incur a 5minute penalty.
-ASSR 508.3 could lead to exclusion. - i) Crews are obliged to follow the instructions of the marshal in charge of any control.
-Failure to do so will result in a penalty, which may go as far as exclusion, at the discretion of the Stewards. - j) List of Time Controls, but not limited to: - Time Control IN applicable at: - Arrival control at Holding area - Arrival control at Parc Fermé - Arrival control at Start of a Stage (End Road section) - Arrival control at Service Park (End Road section)
+- i) The control official will record on the timecard, the elapsed hour and minute, at the exact time which it is handed to him.
+(Refer SSR 403.iv) and SSR 501) - ii) The recorded time will be as indicated on the official rally clock at the control. - iii) The SR's for the event must state the manner in which the times used for scoring will be recorded. - iv) If a competitor has more than one time of arrival recorded at a control, only the earlier time will be scored. - v) The target check-in time is the responsibility of the crews alone, who may consult the official clock on the control table. - vi) Control officials may not give competitors any information concerning target check-in times. - vii) The stopping time within any control area must not exceed the time necessary for carrying out control operations. - viii) Any car not able to clear the control area in the 60 seconds following the signal to do so will incur a 5-minute penalty.
+SSR 508.3 could lead to exclusion. - ix) Crews are obliged to follow the instructions of the marshal in charge of any control.
+Failure to do so will result in a penalty at the discretion of the Clerk of the Course. - x) List of Time Controls, but not limited to:

+Time Control IN - applicable at:

+- 1) Arrival control at Holding area - 2) Arrival control at Parc Fermé - 3) Arrival control at Start of a Stage (End Road section) - 4) Arrival control at Service Park (End Road section)